Morg207/Frogger-Remake/README.md

 I'm using a free asset pack for the sounds and graphics made by Kyle Fuji.

+Code is licensed under GPL 3.0, art assets, sounds, and fonts are subject to their original restrictive license (No resell/redistribution).

 <h1>Controls</h1>

 Use the WASD keys to control the frog.